 Deluxe = 4-5 star hotel or excellent B&B Basic = 1-2 star hotel/motel or B&B Camping = tent, sports hall or campus

 Daily luggage transfers

-The rental tent is a 3-person Sierra Design tent (sleeps 2 comfortably).
+Our rental tents are Kelty and Sierra Design tents (sleep 2 comfortably).
 The ground pads are 1.5 inches thick and our synthetic sleeping bags are rated for 20 degrees (so you’ll feel warm & comfy in the Colorado Wilderness).